Nacional de Grafite

 The idea of deploying a battery factory was born, so a manganese deposit is then acquired, whose reserves were estimated at 100,000 tonnes.
 And in 1954, Companhia Nacional de Pilhas Ltda. was created, with Nacional de Grafite as the main partner.

-Passing away of Dr. Clovis Lamb - CEO, so his legitimate successors, D. Antonieta Junqueira Netto Cordeiro, Dr. Sérgio Clovis Cordeiro and D. Maria Antonieta Junqueira Netto Cordeiro begin to direct and control the company.
+Passing away of Dr. Clovis Cordeiro - CEO, so his legitimate successors, D. Antonieta Junqueira Netto Cordeiro, Dr. Sérgio Clovis Cordeiro and D. Maria Antonieta Junqueira Netto Cordeiro begin to direct and control the company.

 With the new Board, through intelligent and timely operational adjustments its production was made to rise considerably, as well as getting to obtain products with carbon content above 96%.

 As the existence of graphite deposits was found in the municipality of Pedra Azul, in the Vale do Jequitinhonha, containing high-quality ore, Nacional de Grafite was able to build a pilot refinery with a 100 tonnes / month production capacity, starting to carry out in-depth geological research in the region that revealed in the end that the deposits amounted to 25,000,000 tons of flake type ore, a fact that made Brazil a promising source of global supply.

 Based on the number of such relevance, adding the quality of the ore found and the advanced level of its industrial process, it saw an opportunity to expand into foreign markets.

 Faced with a positive outlook, the company built in the record time of a year, between 1978-79, the refinery of Pedra Azul, with a nominal production capacity of 800 tonnes per month, increased in 1980 already with the introduction of larger equipment, of their own manufacturing, to 1,200 tonnes.